vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Berkeley Recycling Center at 2nd and Gilman Street, but I arrived around 4:20 PM and the center closes at 4 PM.
 I got back home a little before 5 PM.

+## Saturday May 29

+### Afternoon trip for e-waste disposal

+In the afternoon, I went to San Francisco for e-waste disposal.
+At around 2 PM, I took the BART from North Berkeley to 16th Street / Mission.
+I then went to eWasteSF and dropped off CDs/DVDs, wires, and my old cellphone.
+I then went to Pakwan and placed an order at 2:52 PM.
+I waited outside the restaurant.
+When the order was ready, I headed back to thee 16th Street / Mission BART and headed home.